leaningtech/labs/sites/cheerpj/src/content/docs/20-faq.md

 ## Which Java versions are supported?

-CheerpJ supports Java 8.
-We intend to add support for later LTS versions of Java in the future.

 The new architecture introduced in CheerpJ 3.0 is engineered to fix the gap with modern Java versions quite easily.
-We plan to support Java 11 (and possibly more) in a future CheerpJ 3.1 release.
+Currently, CheerpJ 4 supports Java 8 and Java 11 ([learn more here](/docs/reference/cheerpjInit#version)), with plans on supporting newer versions in the near future.

 ## Can I self-host the CheerpJ runtime?